carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 ~~~
 {: .language-bash }

-The output is now a tuple containing the sample id and the salmon output directory.
+The output is now a tuple containing the sample id and the two processed fastq files.

 ~~~
-[ref1, /work/66/88822f0ccc98664aaa866e27a1a9c8/ref1_salmon_output]
+[ref1, [work/9b/fcca75db83718a15f7a95caabfbc15/ref1_FP_R1.fq.gz, work/9b/fcca75db83718a15f7a95caabfbc15/ref1_FP_R2.fq.gz]]
 ~~~
 {: .output }

 > ## Composite inputs and outputs
 > Fill in the blank ___ input and output qualifers for `process_exercise_tuple.nf`.
+> **Note:** the output for the FASTQC process is a directory names `fastq_out`.
 > ~~~
 > //process_exercise_tuple.nf
 > nextflow.enable.dsl=2